tmfg/mmtis-national-access-point/nap/docker/README.md

 `docker-compose up -d`

 If you want to take a look inside a docker container run e.g.
-`docker exec -it napote-nginx /bin/bash`
+`docker exec -it napote-db /bin/bash`

 ## ENV variables